 We would prefer you not to bring valuables or large amounts of money into the Hospice.
-We cannot accept responsibility for money or valuables kept in your bedroom, but they can be retained in our safe.
+We cannot accept responsibility for money or valuables, but they can be retained in our lockers.

 Who will be looking after me?

-The day services team is made up of specialist doctors, registered nurses, healthcare assistants, members of the rehabilitation team and volunteers, supported by the spiritual care, family support, complementary therapy, catering and domestic teams.
+The day services team is made up of, registered nurses, allied healthcare professionals, members of the rehabilitation team and volunteers, supported by the spiritual care, family support, complementary therapy, catering and domestic teams.

 How do I contact Day Services?

 You can contact the Day Service and Outpatient team five days a week by telephoning 01282 440110 between 8am and 6pm Monday to Friday.

 Pendleside operates a no-smoking policy.
 However, a smokers’ lounge is provided for patient-only use and a smoking shelter is available in the Hospice grounds.